 After more than a decade of conflict, Syria has the largest number of Internally Displaced People (IDPs) people in the world with 6.8 million people displaced within Syria currently.
 70% of Syrians are in need of humanitarian assistance.
 Approximately 5.5 million Syrian refugees live in the five countries neighboring Syria - Türkiye, Lebanon, Jordan, Iraq and Egypt.

 GOAL is one of the leading humanitarian actors in Northwest Syria, and has supported conflict-affected people here since 2012.
-In 2023, 950+ staff managed a programme expenditure, shared with the Türkiye programme, of over €98M - reaching more than 900,000 people every month.
+In 2022, 950+ staff managed a programme expenditure of €101.6M - reaching more than 900,000 people every month.

 Whilst GOAL's main operations are in Idleb Governate, work expanded to Aleppo Governorate (A’zaz District) in late 2018.
 Programmes include Emergency Response, Resilient Health and Food & Nutrition Security.
 Operations are supported by senior management in Jordan, Turkiye and at the GOAL HQ in Dublin.